Data Architecture Principles

 The following data architecture principles help you improve your data architecture and, thus, your organization's strength.

 First, the concept is named, then the first principle of the concept is stated.
-A literature reference and a (design)guideline will be provided where possible.
+Where possible, a literature reference and a (design)guideline will be provided.

 ConceptPrincipleReferenceGuidelines